traverseda/traverseda.uwsgi/README.md

 Deploy django/php apps with ansible and uwsgi.

-This role is a bit odd, in that it tries to push as much as possible onto the "user".
+This role is a bit odd, in that it tries to push as much as possible onto the user account.
 Most notably, the uwsgi daemon itself is run as a systemd user service.

 It's designed to run under nginx, systemd, and postgres.